ABAKHAR721/lab3-arabic-nlp/README.md

+# 📝 What I Learned (Synthesis)
+This lab helped me deepen my understanding of NLP and deep learning.
+I learned how to collect and prepare real-world Arabic datasets, build sequence models using PyTorch, and fine-tune large-scale language models like GPT-2.
+I also practiced evaluation with metrics like BLEU and MSE, and successfully pushed my fine-tuned model and dataset to the Hugging Face Hub.

 # 🧠 Lab 3 – Arabic Text Classification & Generation with Deep Learning
 This project explores both sequence modeling and text generation using deep learning applied to Arabic language data.
 It is part of a university lab assignment on NLP with PyTorch and Transformers.

 ---